OpenModelica/OMSimulator/doc/UsersGuide/source/api/setBoolean.rst

 setBoolean
 ----------

-Set boolean value of given signal.
+Sets the value of a given boolean signal.
 #END#

 #LUA#